I made my Avocado Salsa Salad into an appetizer by adding finely diced jalapeno and serving it with a bowl of tortilla chips.

 Fruit Salsa with Cinnamon Sugar Tortilla Chips

-2 cups of strawberries (or your choice of fruit such as grapes, kiwi, plums etc.)
+- 2 cups strawberries (or your choice of fruit such as grapes, kiwi, plums etc.)

-1 1/2 teaspoons of minced jalapeno (seeds and ribs removed)
+- 1 1/2 tsp minced jalapeno (seeds and ribs removed)

 Cinnamon Sugar Tortilla Chips